"Debate

 head-on in the introductory essay.
 Latin was “for generations the gatekeeper of rigid class, privilege and social

-exclusivity…it gave you access to a narrow elite
+exclusivity…it gave you access to a narrow elite”.
+She rejects the

 hyperbolic claims that Latin improves intellectual and linguistic development,